Global Stabilization for the BBM-KP equations on R2: Further Comments

 One of the significant results of this work is that the exponential decay rate is uniform and does not depend on the size of the initial data.
 This implies that the system exhibits global uniform exponential stabilization, ensuring robust long-term stability under a wide range of initial conditions.
 However, it is important to note that our results hold under certain regularity assumptions.
 Specifically, we restrict the initial data, requiring it to belong to a Sobolev space with regularity \(s > \frac{3}{2}\), this condition stems from the global well-posedness.
 In summary, while we achieve strong stabilization results, the dependence on the regularity of the initial data presents a notable limitation, which could be an interesting direction for future research.
 Further investigations may focus on relaxing these regularity constraints or extending the analysis to other variations of the BBM-KP equation.

 We also conducted numerical simulations using a spectral solver in conjunction with a second-order time integration scheme for the BBM-KP equation.
-The accuracy of the proposed numerical method was evaluated by comparing its results to some exact solutions of the BBM-KP equation.
+The precision of the proposed numerical method was evaluated by comparing its results with some exact solutions of the BBM-KP equation.
 Additionally, we numerically validated the exponential time decay of these solutions caused by the damping term, testing various values of the model parameters.